Care Home Carpet Cleaning

 • A vacuum cleaner fitted with a high particulate (HEPA) filter

 • Steam cleaner or carpet shampoo machine

-and we consider both of these, along with carpet extraction cleaners, in this article.
+and we consider both of these, along with carpet extraction cleaners which we find meet the carpet cleaning needs of many care homes, in this article.
 We’ve also included links to products in our range that you may find useful.

 Why use carpet in a care home?

 A care home is much more than a wipe clean capsule for people to live in, it is their home and needs to feel warm and welcoming to residents, staff and visitors.
 Carpets, as long as they are maintained well, look and feel comfortable.

 We all know that warmth and comfort are hugely important to a feeling of well-being and the thermal insulation offered by carpet is estimated to be up to twenty times higher than that provided by a hard floor.
 Also noise can impact unfavourably on all the inhabitants of a care home and the level is much reduced by using carpet as a floor covering due to its sound absorbing qualities and reduction in sound reverberation as well as transfer from room to room.
 A quiet environment aids rest and relaxation and can help to reduce stress, making for a more pleasant environment for inhabitants.

 But what about hygiene?
 It is often thought that carpet is inherently less hygienic than a hard floor or coverings such as linoleum or vinyl.
 Studies have shown however that harmful pathogens do not survive as well in carpet as they do on other hard floor coverings.
 The most important protection of course is that the carpet is kept clean and infection free.

 Carpet cleaners for care homes